Kwhitiak/Group_Project_Fake_News/README.md

  * 94 % is good but not perfect.
 Word Bias would be important to look at fallowing through. with out research ive created my own code that would make a confusion matrix given a word. doing so showws if the word were wrong guessing it was fake news when it reality it should have been real and vise versa. seeing this can give us a better understanding of each value
 # Conclussion
  * there is still much to do. starting this week i wanto try removing data with words that may confuse the matrix.
 I also want to try replacing None( our word we used to replace N/A) with another word that might not pop up as much cause this could create bias as well.

+ # Problems with code
+ * The only bugs that can really effect the code is the data it self.
+It needs to be cleaned.
+  * Tabs and enters have to be removed in pandas.
+  * Nan and empy cells need to be replaced.
+ * Well trying my own way of checking bias it was found that removing the word complelty only made the percentage lower.
 =======
 # Group Project Fake News